 The capacity of AADL to host an unlimited number of analysis algorithms with custom annexes has positioned it as a powerful tool to tackle the heterogeneity of CPS engineering.
-Unfortunately, these algorithms are traditionally developed within a specific scientific domain, making implicit assumptions and creating specialized abstractions that ignore potential interactions with other analyses.
-As a result, analyses may contradict each other's assumptions about the system, thus invalidating their own outputs.
-To deal with this problem we developed the analysis contracts verification framework [46] [56] that enables the description of the contracts between analysis and the system model in the form of inputs, outputs, assumptions, and guarantees.
+Unfortunately, these algorithms are traditionally developed within a specific scientific domain, making their implicit assumptions and creating specialized abstractions that ignore potential interactions with other analyses.
+As a result, analyses may contradict each other's assumptions about the system and its environment, thus invalidating their own outputs.
+To deal with this problem we developed a methodology of analysis contracts [42] [52] that enables the description of the contracts between analysis and the system model in the form of inputs, outputs, assumptions, and guarantees.
 These specifications are described in the contracts annex with formalized syntax and semantics.
-The ACTIVE toolset was developed to support automated analytic integration [55].
+The ACTIVE toolset was developed to support automated analytic integration [51].

-To define an analysis contract we first need to describe the formal structure behind a set of domains, such as reliability and control.
-Each domain needs to capture the semantics in which the effects of the interacting analyses can be automatically verified.
-Our prior work incorporated a number of special verification tools: Spin for Promela language [30] and Z3 for Satisfiability Modulo Theories (SMT) v2 language [12].
-In this work the contract language was composed of a first-order and linear temporal logic fragments.
+In order to define an analysis contract we first need to define a formal structure behind a set of domains, such as reliability and control.
+Each domain needs to capture the semantics in which the effects of the interacting analyses can be given meaning that can be automatically verified.
+The prior work incorporated a number of special verification tools: Spin for Promela language [27] and Z3 for Satisfiability Modulo Theories (SMT) v2 language [12].
+So far the contract language is composed of a first-order and linear temporal logic fragments.
 We utilize the former in this paper and explore the possible second-order and probabilistic extensions.